Meralytics/Meralytics/README.md

 <img align="right" alt="GIF" src= "https://raw.githubusercontent.com/Meralytics/Meralytics/main/155621436-37921094-7848-41ad-9ba6-d4b17f255b58.gif"  />

-* Ex-accountant transitioning to a junior data analyst role.
+* Ex-accountant transitioning to data analyst role.
 * Aspiring to evolve into a data scientist in the future.
 * Committed to lifelong learning in the dynamic field of data science.
+* 64565

 Feel free to get in touch : Mohamedd.ammarr@gmail.com